prrao87/prrao87.github.io/content/posts/embedded-db-1/index.md

 [KùzuDB](https://github.com/kuzudb/kuzu) is an open-source graph database management system (GDBMS), built for query speed and scalability, and is implemented in C++.
 Its origins and motivations are quite similar to DuckDB on two counts, in that it utilizes an embedded architecture, and that it came from an academic environment.
 KùzuDB is being actively developed at the University of Waterloo 🇨🇦, and builds on top of decades of research in the implementation and architectural design of graph database management systems.
 It utilizes the [openCypher](https://opencypher.org/) standard to implement a fully-functional, performant graph query language that allows users to access the full expressive power of graphs via the labelled property graph model.

-Despite the term "graph", a graph database, at its code, expresses a relational model.
+Despite the term "graph", a graph database, at its core, expresses a relational model.
 The main difference in the internals of a GDBMS and a typical relational system is that the GDBMS is optimized for storing and querying specialized data structures that represent a graph data model, making it highly suited to datasets with a high degree of connectivity like social networks, recommendation engines, fraud detection, and many others.

 ### Key features of KùzuDB